python/cpython/Doc/library/email.encoders.rst

    :synopsis: Encoders for email message payloads.

-When creating :class:`Message` objects from scratch, you often need to encode the payloads for transport through compliant mail servers.
+When creating :class:`~email.message.Message` objects from scratch, you often need to encode the payloads for transport through compliant mail servers.
 This is especially true for :mimetype:`image/\*` and :mimetype:`text/\*` type messages containing binary data.

 The :mod:`email` package provides some convenient encodings in its :mod:`encoders` module.
-These encoders are actually used by the :class:`MIMEAudio` and :class:`MIMEImage` class constructors to provide default encodings.
+These encoders are actually used by the :class:`~email.mime.audio.MIMEAudio` and :class:`~email.mime.image.MIMEImage` class constructors to provide default encodings.
 All encoder functions take exactly one argument, the message object to encode.
 They usually extract the payload, encode it, and reset the payload to this newly encoded value.
 They should also set the :mailheader:`Content-Transfer-Encoding` header as appropriate.

 Here are the encoding functions provided: